Requirements of funding institutions

 • The publication has to be made available under the latest version of the Creative Commons Attribution International Public License (CC BY) or an equal license.
 Monographs and other long-form texts can use more restrivtive licenses such as CC BY-NC or CC BY-ND.

-• Open access publishing costs are only paid for peer-reviewed publications which are published in pure open access publications (no hybrid OA)
+• Open access publishing costs are only paid for peer-reviewed publications which are published in pure open access publications (no hybrid OA).
+OA publication costs must be budgeted in the Horizon Europe applications.

 This link will take you to the Model Grant Agreement which has further details about metadata, identifiers, etc.